Glock switch: History

 A patent for the Glock auto-sear was filed in 1996 and approved in 1998, with its invention credited to Venezuelan Jorge A. Leon, who claims to have invented the device in 1987.
+In 2024, Leon stated that he regrets inventing the device.

 The first reported appearance of Glock switches in the United States occurred in 2002 when an Argentinian was arrested for sending Glock switches among other illegal firearms to the United States, with 16 later being recovered by the ATF in 2003.

 In 2019, the ATF recovered thousands of the devices which were imported from China.
 Since 2021, people have been manufacturing the switch devices with 3D printers.
 In March 2022, a Vice News investigation learned that the federal prosecutions which involved conversion devices have been rising since 2017.
 They determined that from 2017 to 2022, advances in low-cost 3D printers and global commerce on the internet have made the devices available for as little as US$20.
 In 2022, federal authorities documented a dramatic rise in the prevalence of the Glock switches.

 In response to proliferation of Glock switches, Glock plans to replace the discontinued models in December 2025 with "V" designations after the model numbers, which will feature redesigned trigger bars and rear plates designed to prevent the use of full-auto switches.
+However, Glock's attempt was foiled when reports show that new Glock switches are compatible with "V" series models.

+Colloquially, an auto sear is sometimes referred to as a "giggle switch".

 Legality

+United States

-A handgun with a Glock switch attached fits the definition of a machine gun under United States federal law, per the ATF: "A Glock Switch is a part which was designed and intended for use in converting a semi-automatic Glock pistol into a machine gun; therefore, it is a "legal machine gun" as defined in 26 U.S.C.
+A handgun with a Glock switch attached fits the definition of a machine gun under United States federal law, per the ATF: "A Glock Switch is a part which was designed and intended for use in converting a semi-automatic Glock pistol into a machine gun; therefore, it is a 'legal machine gun' as defined in 26 U.S.C.
 5845(b)."
 These devices are therefore illegal for civilians to possess under federal law.